williato/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

     ![In the Query window, the previously defined SQL query displays.
 Under Results, the number 669 is highlighted.](media/cosmos-query-results.png 'Query 1 tab')

-## Exercise 6: Create the data export workflow
+## Exercise 6: Create the data export Logic App

 **Duration**: 30 minutes